situmtech/cordova/tests/android/README.md

 #
 -->

-# Situm Plugin Test Project
+# Cordova Android Test Project

-The project in this directory is an Android Test project that enables those interested in further developing situm-plugin to validate their changes.
+The project in this directory is an Android Test project that enables those interested in further developing cordova-android to validate their changes.

 ## Requirements

-Ensure you have installed Gradle, and that it is (at the time of this writing) at least version 3.3 or newer.
+The requirements in the [top-level README](../README.md) still apply.
+In addition, ensure you have installed Gradle, and that it is (at the time of this writing) at least version 3.3 or newer.

 ## Getting Started